Decorating my home is one of my favorite things to do. Enjoy this post full of thrifty Easter decor ideas.

 I found those pink pillar candles for just $2.50 at Primark, and the bunny napkin rings were $1.25 at the Christmas Tree Stores.

-The wooden tray, the vintage vase, the bird — what would you call those? — are tag sale finds.
+The wooden tray, the vintage vase, and the glass bowls with the birds on top are tag sale finds.

 Recognize those vintage lily of the valley plates I bought on in a New York thrift store?

-I paired them with my Johnsons Bros. plates and added German chocolate and a little hand-painted wooden ornament to every plate.
+I paired them with my Johnson Bros.
+Rose Chintz Pink plates and added German chocolate and a little hand-painted wooden ornament to every plate.
+I have some truly vintage ones, and I have replica ones.

-And here is the rabbit I recently found at an antique store on our trip to the Pocono Mountains.
+And here is the brown rabbit I recently found at an antique store on our trip to the Pocono Mountains.
+I paired him with another other rabbits I already had.

 That basket is a $1 thrift store find from a just few weeks ago, as well as the bunny picture.